Big lie: 2020 stolen election claims

 There is nothing suspicious about winning the presidency with a smaller number of counties.
 Counties vary widely in size, with large urban and suburban counties – areas where Biden did best – housing far larger populations than most of the outer suburb, small town and rural counties that Trump won.

 On July 28, 2023, a federal district court judge dismissed an October 2022 Trump lawsuit against CNN, stating that CNN's multiple uses of the term "big lie" about Trump's claims of election fraud did not constitute actionable defamation.
 The judge wrote that CNN's statements were opinion, not factually verifiable statements, and that "no reasonable viewer" would infer that "Trump advocates the persecution and genocide of Jews or any other group of people".
 The suit was dismissed with prejudice, meaning Trump could not sue again on the same basis.

 On December 13, 2024, just over a month after the 2024 United States presidential election, the Public Religion Research Institute published the results of a survey conducted shortly after that election, between November 8 and December 2.
 The survey focused primarily on the 2024 election but included questions about the claim that the 2020 election was stolen from Trump: 63 percent of Republicans and 31 percent of voters overall still agreed that the 2020 election had been stolen from Trump.

+In 2025, research published in Episteme found Trump's use of the "big lie" to support his false stolen election claims as exhibiting multiple rhetoric strategies employed by demagogues.
+Namely by utilizing a "crisis narrative" and a pervasive sense of grievance, victimization, and persecution.
+It highlighted that even if supporters did not fully believe the claims, such claims "felt" true, and were left with enough "interpretive openness" that would allow supporters to fill in the gaps.
+Thus, "they find it an accurate reflection of their own experiences toward a related content, irrespective of evidential support".